SlugBot/web/content/Discord/Pvplb/Leaderboard Settings.md

 **Default**: `5`
 ### readOnly
-Disables the ability for users to put out challenges on this leaderboard (set to 1 for read-only)
+Disables the ability for users to put out challenges on this leaderboard (set to 1 for read-only).
+Useful for a leaderboard where an admin manages the pairings and [[ladder#/ladder player_override force|forces]] matches.

 **Default**: `0`